patrickramp/docker-centos-build/outline.md

-# CentOS-9 Docker Server Config
+# CentOS-9 Stream Docker Server Config Outline

-## This script is designed to provision a secure Docker host on a CentOS ONLY.
+## This is an outline of the intended functionality of the script.

 - Set hostname.
 - Set system timezone.